StealthStop/DeepESM/README.md

 ## Running the training

-Get the code make sure you have the training file and run
+Get the code, make sure you have the training file and run

 ```
 git clone git@github.com:StealthStop/DeepESM.git